loplex/copilot-chat-export/README.md

 It scans the configuration files stored by the GitHub Copilot plugin under `~/.config/github-copilot` and tries to extract the contents.

+:warning: **Important:** It does not work for workspaces that are open!
+Every workspace you want to export the chats of, must be closed before!

 ## Notes & Disclaimer

 * I do not take any warranty for damages caused by using this program.
 I tested it successfully multiple times, though.